US election: What you need to know as America votes | DW | 03.11.2020

 US voter turnout for presidential elections is low compared to many other countries, hovering around 55% in recent years.
 However, the coronavirus pandemic led many states to modify their ballot-casting rules by expanding early in-person voting and mail-in or drop-off options.

-A record-breaking 85 million Americans had already cast their ballots by October 30.
-By that date in Texas, early voting had already exceeded the total number of ballots cast in the 2016 election.
+A record-breaking 91 million Americans already cast their ballots ahead of Election Day.
+By October 30, early voting in Texas had already exceeded the total number of ballots cast in the 2016 election.
 With in-person voting taking place across the country on November 3, the overall number of ballots cast in the election will likely set new records.

 It matters who shows up on November 3